rickjacobo/certmon-dashboard/README.md

 # certmon-dashboard
-A simple web dashboard for certmon.
+A simple web dashboard for Certmon.

 ## Requirements
 - Container Platform